Eurovision Bingo Cards - Print Free or Customize

 - Cut the bingo cards at the cut lines if there are greater than 1 bingo cards per page.

 - Distribute one card per player.
-For marking, you can use pencils.
+For marking, you can use crayons.
 Crayons are the cheapest.

-- The caller initiates the game by randomly picking an item from the call list and saying it to everyone.
+- The caller begins the play by randomly drawing an item from the call list and saying it to everyone.

-- The caller confirms that the items crossed off form a proper line according to the Bingo card and call list.
+- The caller confirms that the items crossed off form a proper line as per the Bingo card and call list.

 This Eurovision Bingo Cards Game contains following Words or Phrases: Fake rain, Synchronised dance routine, Feathers, Presenter outfit change, Someone wearing a hat, Booing, Singing out of tune, Something goes wrong, Fire, Mid-song costume change, A song about love, Wind machine, Clappy bit!, Glitter cannon, This country isn't in Europe, Key change, Another break-up song, Obviously fake instrument playing, Sequins, Singing out of tune, Winking at the camera, Anybody raps, Traditional dress, A song about peace, Shoulder pads, Whistling, Pleather outfit, Disco ball, This sounds like a song from the 90s, Sunglasses indoors, Wings, Reference to "Kant" in the crowd (chanting or signs), (Half) naked dancers, Performer lying on the floor, Costume malfunction, Impressive vocal range, Performer with crazy long nails, Long high note, Flag of non-participating country, Traditional instrument, On-stage prop failure, Overly emotional ballad, Cultural stereotype, Simple and catchy dance, easy to copy, Bizarre dance moves, Masked dancers, Heavy breathing in the mic, Choreographed pyramids, Language switch mid-song, Multi-lingual lyrics, Tear-away costume change, Host's joke falls flat, Distracting hair accessory, Dragon, Sausage, Unusual Props, Stage fog, Epilepsy inducing strobe lights, Moustache, Male nipples on show, Hand heart, Singing with eyes closed, Dramatic camera spin, Flag worn as cape, A presenter makes a joke about the fandom being queer, Audience sings along, Someone in the audience with flag facepaint, "Every vote counts!", Awkward host banter, Presenter struggling to fill time, Someone cries, Awkward time delay, Spokesperson delivers their points in a song, Artist begging for 12 points, Douce points, Nil points, Thanking host country for a wonderful evening, Twelve points to a neighbouring country, Blatant political voting, Country name being mispronounced.